guillermoap/rails_outbox/README.md

 ## Code of Conduct

-Everyone interacting in the ActiveOutbox project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/rootstrap/active_outbox/blob/main/CODE_OF_CONDUCT.md).
+Everyone interacting in the RailsOutbox project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/guillermoap/rails_outbox/blob/main/CODE_OF_CONDUCT.md).